The Living Legend, John Gibson

 For many years the Laycee’s sold their lanterns for various fund raising efforts, but some time in the 1970’s the group disbanded.
 After the group dissolved, John found himself in possession of the molds for the lantern.
 Seeing that the legend of the Monster was growing dim he decided to keep producing and selling the Monsters on his own.

 Gibson has been a contributor to most investigations into the monster and the sighting at Flatwoods.
 He was crucial in helping Frank Feschino track down information for his book, “The Braxton County Monster.”
 Gibson has also kept an extensive personal archive of anything monster related, mostly old magazines, newspaper clippings and articles.
-You can find digital copies of his records, as well as additional records collected by the Braxton County Convention and Visitors Bureau, HERE.

-The ceramic Monster lanterns are still in production today.
+The ceramic monster lanterns are still in production today.
 Gibson has these unique items hand made in Marietta, Ohio by a ceramic artisan.
 Each piece is hand molded, fired, and painted.
 These lanterns are available locally at the Days Inn gift shop, Exxon convenience store, and Sister’s Antique Mall.
 All three located within one mile of exit 67 of I-79.
 These lanterns are also available online HERE or via mail order, directly from John Gibson.
 John’s contact information is below.
 Contact John for whole-sale pricing as well.
 Like the Monster Lantern on Facebook.

 Email: [email protected]